tanyaduggal09/SPARK-FUNDS-INVESTMENT-ANALYSIS/README.md

 o Country analysis: Identifying the countries which have been the most heavily invested in the past.
 These will be Spark Funds’ favorites as well.

 o Sector analysis: Understanding the distribution of investments across the eight main sectors.
 (Note that we are interested in the eight 'main sectors' provided in the mapping file.
-The two files — companies and rounds2 — have numerous sub-sector names; hence, you will need to map each sub-sector to its main sector.
+The two files — companies and rounds2 — have numerous sub-sector names; hence, you will need to map each sub-sector to its main sector).